Truganini: Cultural depictions

-In 1997 Lyndall Ryan reported that Truganini had been the subject of more than fifty poems and fifty paintings and photographs, as well as about fifty scientific papers.
-She had also been the subject of a song and several novels and plays, and had been featured on a stamp.
+In 1997 Ryan wrote that Truganini had been the subject of more than 50 poems, at least 50 paintings and photographs, and about 50 scientific papers, and had been featured in novels, plays, and a stamp.
 In these depictions, Ryan said that Truganini had been variously "revered, rebuked, sensationalised, sensualised, vilified, mocked, and politicised".
-Some settler depictions of Truganini have been compared to those of Pocahontas, with both presented as a "native princess" selflessly saving the life of a settler.
+Some portrayals of Truganini have been compared to those of the native American woman Pocahontas, with both presented as a "native princess" selflessly saving the life of a settler.

-One of the most widely debated representations of Truganini is her portrayal in the 1840 Benjamin Duterrau painting The Conciliation.
-The painting depicts a meeting between Robinson and a group of Aboriginal Tasmanians who agree to cease fighting and enter into exile.
-In his book Black War, Clive Turnbull argued that Truganini is depicted standing next to Robinson, symbolically attempting to resist the exile of her people.
-Vivienne Rae Ellis, who argued that Truganini was a traitor to her people, claimed that Truganini was instead the woman depicted second from the right in the act of betraying her people to Robinson.
-Other historians have argued that Truganini is in fact one of the women depicted at the far back of the painting.
-The historian Lyndall Ryan re-interpreted the painting as displaying tension between Robinson's Indigenous guides and the rival Big River people, arguing that the painting depicts the diversity of Indigenous experiences rather than representing Truganini's submission.
+One widely debated representation of Truganini is Benjamin Duterrau's 1840 painting The Conciliation.
+It depicts a meeting between Robinson and a group of Aboriginal Tasmanians, who agree to cease fighting and enter into exile.
+In the book Black War, Turnbull argued that Truganini is depicted standing next to Robinson, symbolically attempting to resist the exile of her people.
+Rae-Ellis, who wrote that Truganini was a traitor to her people, suggested that Truganini was instead the figure second from the right in the act of betraying her people to Robinson.
+Other historians have said that Truganini is one of the women depicted at the far back of the painting.
+Ryan reinterpreted the painting as displaying tension between Robinson's Indigenous guides and the rival Big River people, arguing that the painting depicts the diversity of Indigenous Tasmanian experiences rather than Truganini's submission.